shohagrana64/BlogPost/OpenShift/1. Openshift Database/openshift.md

 mysql.kubedb.com/mysql-quickstart   8.0.23-v1   Ready    31m
 ```

 > We have successfully deployed MySQL database in OpenShift.
-Now we can exec into the container to use the database or we can deploy phpMyAdmin container to use the GUI.
+Now we can exec into the container to use the database.

 ## Accessing Database Through CLI